The Music Box

 Although the entirety of Home to You is delivered in an impeccably graceful fashion, its highlight unquestionably is Til It’s Gone.
 The song’s quiet beauty delicately expresses the temporary peace and comfort that can be found within a lover’s embrace, and as it progresses, it increasingly bears hints of Bob Dylan’s work, though his trademark harmonica is replaced with the gentle caress of a clarinet.
 Tonight I’ll Be Staying Here with You, in particular, is never far from reach.

-Since its debut, Po’ Girl has cast a wide net, fashioning its own distinctive sound from an array of influences that stretch from jazz to folk, gospel to soul, and blues to rock.
-In that sense, Home to You merely refines the textures that long have resided in its work.
-The big difference, then, is that the band’s poetic ruminations have continued to mature and evolve, and in concocting a narrative arc that binds together the collection’s components, Po’ Girl has crafted its most sophisticated and resonant outing to date. starstarstarstar
+Since issuing its debut, Po’ Girl has cast a wonderfully wide net across the waters of the music business.
+From its catch, it has created its own distinctive sound, which incorporates elements of everything from jazz to folk, soul to gospel, and rock to blues.
+In that sense, Home to You is merely a refinement of the textural patterns that long have formed the foundation of its work.
+The biggest difference, then, stems from the fact that the ensemble's poetic ruminations have continued to evolve and mature.
+By concocting a narrative arc that binds Home to You’s components together, Po’ Girl has made the most sophisticated and resonant outing of its young career. starstarstarstar

 To order, Click Here!